Skip to content

 Linting

-ruff with 11 rule sets, 100-character line length:
+ruff with the Phase 4 rule set, 100-character line length:

 Rule Set Purpose